![]() | CANADA |

 Knowing that I was coming to Montreal, my aunt had set me a task to prove that I was worthy, so next morning it was off to the Mount Royal Cemetery, grave hunting.

-What his military history was during the First World War I've not been able to find out, although I have tracked down copies of his enlistment papers.
-He died in the 1920s when he was in his 50s, presumably of symptoms relating to his army service, and was buried here in Mount Royal Cemetery.
+He died in the 1920s when he was in his late 50s, presumably of symptoms relating to his army service, and was buried here in Mount Royal Cemetery.

-I'd come to find his grave and photograph it, and it is here on the left.
+I'd been sent here to find his grave and photograph it, and it is here on the left.

 I mentioned my distant cousin Gary Jewell earlier.
 He had family who served in World War I, and I stumbled across the grave of Arthur Jewell, one of his relatives, quite by accident.